nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_MODULES.md

 # Browserify Modules

 Browserify allows you to build modules of JavaScript logic that export functionality that can be imported by any other module.
-Let's define a module that represents a car factory that has the unique ability of building a car of any make and model.
+When building a modular application, consider that each module is an independent utility that does one specific thing.
+When another module needs the functionality of one of the other utilities, they can import it.

 ![browserify visualization](./images/browserify.png)

+Let's look at an example.

+First, we'll define a module that represents a car factory that has the unique ability of building a car of any make and model.

 ```js
 /*